Kangean Islands: Terminology

 During the era of Dutch colonization of Indonesia, the islands of "Kangean" also were identified as Kangayang, Tangayang, or Kangeang.

 Layout

 The largest island, at about 490 km², is Kangean Island.
 Other islands include Paliat, Sepanjang, and several smaller islands.
 The towns of Arjasa and Kalikatak, both on Kangean Island, are the area's largest population centres.

 The Kangean islands have strong historic and ethnic ties with Madura, Bali, West Nusa Tenggara, Sumbawa, South Borneo, and also South Sulawesi.

 The majority religion at Kangean is Islam.

 The highest elevation point on the islands is in the northeast at 1,192 feet (364 m.), while overall the islands are low in elevation.
 The weather tends to rain regularly.

+The Kangean tit-babbler, once considered a subspecies of gray-cheeked tit-babbler but now considered its own species, is endemic to forests on Kangean Island.